 Legal and Physical Custody

-When you are contemplating the best custody arrangement in your case, you need to understand that there are two type of custody.
+When you are contemplating the custody arrangement in your case, you need to understand that there are two type of custody.
 Legal custody involves the right of a designated parent to make major life decisions on behalf of a child.
 Major life decisions include religion, education, and healthcare matters.
 Legal custody can be solely granted to one parent or shared by both.

 Physical custody involves the where a child resides.
 As is the case with legal custody, physical custody can be sole or jointly shared by the parties.